Environmental, Social and Governance

 Omega’s Activities

-• Community: Omega invested in several local charitable partnerships to improve economic, health and social outcomes in the local Baltimore, Maryland community, with a focus on the local Black and other historically under-represented communities
+• Community: Omega invested in several local charitable partnerships to improve economic, health and social outcomes in the local Baltimore, Maryland community, with a focus on local and other historically under-represented communities

 Target